golemfactory/golem-architecture/standards/0-commons/golem/usage.md

 ## `golem.usage.vector : List of Strings`
 This property specifies the usage counters from which the service cost is calculated.

+**Note:** This standard specifies a set of commonly applicable usage counters.
+It is expected from an execution environment on Provider node to support a certain set of usage counters (ie. be able to tally up the usage as the Activity is progressing).
+This implies that
 ### **Examples**
 * `golem.usage.vector=["golem.usage.duration_sec"]` - Specifies 1-dimensional usage vector, consisting of Activity duration counter.